Ericzya/Springboot-Demo/README.md

 PS:

-It's pretty late now but I still can't sleep.Cause my country is suffering from SARS-CoV now and many people died.We are segregating ourselves now.Things seem to be getting worse day by day.I do hope my friends would survive from this new virus.
+It's pretty late now but I still can't sleep.Cause my country is suffering from SARS-CoV and many people died.We are segregating ourselves now.Things seem to be getting worse day by day.I do hope my friends would survive from this new virus.

 And I hope I can say goodbye to earth everyday.